 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 What's New in Benefits

-The effective date for elections and changes is January 1, 2023 and they will first be reflected on the January 5, 2023 paycheck.
-Deductibles and out-of-pocket maximums (OOPMs) also reset on January 1, 2023.
-The final day of the 2023 plan year is December 31, 2023.
-November 14, 2022 was the deadline for providing supporting documentation (e.g., marriage certificate, birth certificate, adoption paperwork) to the MI HR Service Center for individuals newly-added to benefits.
+The effective date for elections and changes is January 1, 2024 and they will first be reflected on the January 4, 2024 paycheck.
+Deductibles and out-of-pocket maximums (OOPMs) also reset on January 1, 2024.
+The final day of the 2024 plan year is December 31, 2024.
+November 13, 2023 is the deadline for providing supporting documentation (e.g., marriage certificate, birth certificate, adoption paperwork) to the MI HR Service Center for individuals newly added to benefits.

-Employees do not need to re-enroll during BOE each year to retain existing insurance elections, but are are strongly encouraged to review elections to ensure their benefits will meet their needs for the coming year.
+Employees do not need to re-enroll during BOE each year to retain existing insurance elections, but are strongly encouraged to review elections to ensure their benefits will meet their needs for the coming year.
 FSA elections do not automatically renew.
 Employees must re-enroll each year if they wish to participate in the FSA benefit.

 *Auditor General and Judicial employees should submit all supporting documentation to their HR office instead of the MI HR Service Center.

 There are changes to note during BOE this year.
 While it is important to review benefits annually to ensure elections will meet your needs for the coming plan year, it is particularly important to weigh your options when there are changes occurring.

 McLaren Health Plan and Physicians Health Plan (PHP)